 If you have any questions, or would like to know more about how you can contribute to this study, please contact Dave Thompson at email@example.com

 * The views expressed are those of the NFU-O, and do not necessarily reflect those of the Province.
 This project is funded in part by the Government of Canada and the Government of Ontario.

 Call to Action!

-Attention Farm Owners and Operators.
-Click on the image below to fill out the NFU-O farm labour survey.
+Attention Farm Owners/Operators and Farm Workers.
+Click on the images below to fill out the NFU-O farm labour surveys.
 Your feedback will help identify farm labour issues, discover viable solutions, and help direct future collective actions.
 Let’s tackle the farm labour crisis together!